cfhamlet/os-urlpattern/README.rst

 ::

-  HeLlOwoRd233!
+  HeLlOwoRd666!

   character space: a-z A-Z 0-9 !

 Order consideration
 =====================

 Split a string by character, consecutive character space can be joined.
+In most cases, order is a distinguished feature.

 ::

-  HELLOword233!
+  HELLOword666!

-  split into: HELLO word 233 !
+  split into: HELLO word 666 !

   character space order: A-Z a-z 0-9 !